YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - SOA Start of [a zone of] authority record
 - AXFR Authoritative Zone Transfer
 - MX mail exchange.
+- PTR map an IP address to a hostname

 # SOA